JiaweiZhuang/old_cloud_GC/README.md

 #### Save your system's current status (e.g. all the files and software) so the information is not lost after termination

-Click on "Create Image" to save
+Click on "Create Image" to convert a snapshot of your system to an "AMI":

 <img src="img/12.png" width="480">

-Then, you will be only charged by the storage
+Then, you will be only charged by the storage.

 The lifetime of an "instance" is from launching to termination.
 The lifetime of an "AMI" can be infinitely long if you don't delete it.